Reviewed by Dr Jessica Gunawan

 A procedure called laparoscopy may help remove tissue growth.
 Even so, it’s quite risky because it can impact a patient’s fertility.
 There is also a chance that pain and other symptoms may return over time after the surgery.

-How TCM Treats Endometriosis Sympto
+How TCM Treats Endometriosis Symptoms

 The focus of TCM-approved remedies always lies in treating the root of the issue.
-In the case of endometriosis, Stagnated Qi is believed to cause pain, while Dampness,
+In the case of endometriosis, Stagnated Qi is believed to cause pain, while Dampness, phlegm and a weak Spleen cause fatigue.
+It is why TCM treatments for endometriosis centre around creating better qi circulation, strengthening the Spleen and eliminating phlegm and Dampness.
+TCM also emphasises invigorating the Kidneys to promote fertility and regulate the menstrual cycle.

 Natural herbs and medications that can treat the symptoms of endometriosis include:

-ui Zhi Fu Ling pills
+Gui Zhi Fu Ling pills

 A series of studies have proven that consuming Gui Zhi Fu Ling pills (桂枝茯苓丸) alone or in combination with Western medicine is effective in treating endometriosis symptoms.
 The pills owe this ability to its five components—cassia twig (gui zhi, 桂枝), poria cocos (fu ling, 茯苓), peach kernel (tao ren, 桃仁), red peony root (chi shao, 赤芍) and cortex moutan (mu dan pi, 牡丹皮) — that possess anti-inflammatory, anticoagulant, analgesic, immune-strengthening and blood circulation-encouraging properties.